simple white fading png image

 Collect Prayer for the Day —Before we read we pray

-Almighty God, who sent your Holy Spirit to be the life and light of your Church: open our hearts to the riches of your grace, that we may bring forth the fruit of the Spirit in love and joy and peace; through Jesus Christ your Son our Lord, who is alive and reigns with you in the unity of the Holy Spirit, one God, now and for ever.
-Amen.
-Common Worship
+through Jesus Christ your Son our Lord, who is alive and reigns with you, in the unity of the Holy Spirit, one God, now and for ever.
+CW

 First Bible Reading Ecclesiastes 1: 2, 12-14, 2: 18-23